jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 Mode.
 Perhaps the simplest way to "preview" what your Markdown will look like on the web or elsewhere is to hide the markup in the buffer itself.
-Several other options are available, such as previewing in a browsers, which use an external Markdown processor (e.g., Markdown.pl, Pandoc, or MultiMarkdown).
+Several other options are available, such as previewing in a browser, which use an external Markdown processor (e.g., Markdown.pl, Pandoc, or MultiMarkdown).
 The various methods for previewing and exporting are summarized in the following table and described in more detail in the sections that follow.